BrandonsProjects/WEFC/README.md

 - [Sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#:~:text=System%20Monitor%20(Sysmon)%20is%20a,changes%20to%20file%20creation%20time.) is not strictly required, but it dramatically assists in visibility and threat hunting.
 I recommend modifying [SwiftOnSecurity's Sysmon configuration](https://github.com/SwiftOnSecurity/sysmon-config) to fit your environment and then deploy that everywhere via Group Policy, SCCM, Intune, etc.

 ## How to use WEFC
-First, decide if you need the optional email alerts.
-If you currently do not have a SIEM or other log alerting system, this may be useful.
-If you already have alerting capabilities, you should skip it.

 1. Download this repository and copy it onto the machine you will use for log collection
 2. Launch PowerShell as an administrator and navigate to the downloaded WEFC directory
 3. Set the Execution Policy to Unrestricted and execute the Setup.ps1 script